nuno1212s/StringManipulator/README.md

-# string-processor
+# String-processor
-A simple string manipulation using an Event Driven Architecture.
+A simple string manipulation service using an Event Driven Architecture.

 ## REST End points
 The service is available at port :8080.